How Long Is Vet School and What Should I Expect During My Education?

 HOW LONG DOES IT TAKE TO BECOME A VETERINARIAN?

 After taking and passing the North American Veterinary Licensing Examination® (NAVLE®) and meeting the licensure requirements of your state or province, you can then practice veterinary medicine.
 So how long does it take to become a licensed veterinarian?
-About eight years, including undergrad.
-But if you wish to pursue work in a specialized area, you’ll need to receive additional training.
+About eight years, including undergraduate study.
+However, if you wish to become a veterinary specialist, you’ll need additional training.

 HOW TO PREPARE TO BECOME A VETERINARIAN

-You can start the clock on becoming a vet with four years of undergraduate study.
+Some students may have access to high school pre-veterinary tracks, during which time they can also begin accumulating hours working with animals.
+But the clock on becoming a vet officially starts with four years of undergraduate study.
 College students who want to pursue a degree in veterinary medicine should start working toward their course requirements during undergrad.
-At Ross Vet, advanced math, biology, chemistry, and biochemistry are among the prerequisites required for admission.
-In addition, vet schools typically require that students have several hundred hours of animal experience, so acquiring an internship or other job working with animals may increase your chance of getting into your vet school of choice.
+At Ross Vet, advanced math, biology, chemistry, and biochemistry are some of the prerequisites needed to apply.
+In addition, vet schools require applicants to have experience working or volunteering in the veterinary field, so it’s a good idea to pursue veterinary-related opportunities beyond the classroom.

-Ross Vet’s one-semester Vet Prep program is a valuable way to get one step closer to your dream of becoming a veterinarian.
-Vet Prep is a bridge program designed to better prepare students for the rigors of vet school, and provides additional assistance in one or more academic areas needed to excel in our DVM program.
+Ross Vet’s one-semester Veterinary Preparatory (Vet Prep) program is a valuable way to get one step closer to your dream of becoming a veterinarian.
+Vet Prep is a bridge program designed to better prepare students for the rigors of vet school.
 Students who pass the program are guaranteed a spot in the next first-semester class.
-The Vet Prep program can add six months or more to your veterinary education.
+The Vet Prep program will add four months to your education, but it can open the door to a future in veterinary medicine.

 VETERINARY INTERNSHIPS AND RESIDENCIES

-How long does it take to become a veterinarian including an internship?
-That depends on your specialty.
-Before working independently, veterinarians may decide to complete a year-long internship to gain additional training under the expertise of an experienced vet.
+How long does it take to become a veterinarian—including an internship?
+Before working independently, veterinarians may decide to complete a year-long internship to gain additional training under the mentorship of specialized and experienced veterinary teams.
+An internship helps prepare a veterinarian for general or emergency practice, or for advanced specialty training.

 At Ross Vet, our accelerated program can give you a jump start on your veterinary career, but becoming a vet will still be a challenging journey requiring years of dedication.
 Learn more about Ross Vet’s DVM program and the range of opportunities and experiences we offer to help you find your career path in veterinary medicine.
 Contact us for more information.